 To explain the methods, we will use a workbook that contains three worksheets.
 These worksheets contain information about the Sales, Product, and Project info of a company.
 We will try to save a single sheet from these sheets in the following methods.

-1. Use Context Menu to Save a Worksheet in Excel
+1. Using Context Menu to Save a Worksheet in Excel

 In the first approach, we will use the Context Menu to save a worksheet in Excel.
 This is a simple and easy process.
 Let’s follow the steps below to learn the technique.